It’s almost the new year. Before the holidays hit, make sure you’re ready for it by setting your budget for 2018.

 Without accurate records, it’s impossible to know how much you’re spending on fixed or variable costs.
 In turn, this hurts your ability to make accurate forecasts for the future.

 Whether you’re doing this yourself or hiring it out, it’s important to invest time and resources into your bookkeeping and accounting.
-Many small businesses begin by doing at least some of this work themselves, but as they grow, they find that hiring an accounting firm is often the best way to increase their efficiency and maximize their growth.
+Many small businesses begin by doing at least some of the bookkeeping themselves, but as they grow, they find that hiring an accounting firm is often the best way to increase their efficiency and maximize their growth.

 Wondering about the different services an accounting firm can provide?
 Check out our comparison of In-house vs. Annual vs. Monthly Accounting Firms.
 While there’s no single “right time” to hire a professional accountant, listen to your gut.
 The sense that an accountant could help you is usually a very good indication that the time is right to make a move.
 (For more information, see our recent post, When is the Best Time to Hire an Accountant for a Small Business?).